PayPal Alternatives: 17 Best Online Payment Services & Solutions

 Whether you want to send invoices to your clients, collect payments for your restaurant orders, or set up an online store and sell your services, Square can help.

 Square is an all-in-one, feature-rich solution that can help businesses in different stages of the business cycle.

-Whether you have your online store or you are planning to set one up, Square helps you right from setting up your online store with their website builder to setting up your delivery channels and also helps you set up your payments processing system.
+Whether you have your online store or you are planning to set one up, Square helps you right from setting up your online store with their responsive website builder to setting up your delivery channels and also helps you set up your payments processing system.

 It also syncs with your inventory, inventory control processes, your social media channels, and others.
 With Square, you can even start selling on Facebook and Instagram and can add a payments button to your web page if you have one.

 You can also integrate it with your existing software using Square’s API and add Square’s payment processor to your application.